edgedb/edgedb/docs/edgeql/ddl/props.rst

 ----------

 :eql:synopsis:`REQUIRED`
-    If specified, the link is considered *required* for the parent object type.
-It is an error for an object to have a required link resolve to an empty value.
-Child links **always** inherit the *required* attribute, i.e it is not possible to make a required link non-required by extending it.
+    If specified, the property is considered *required* for the parent object type.
+It is an error for an object to have a required property resolve to an empty value.
+Child properties **always** inherit the *required* attribute, i.e it is not possible to make a required property non-required by extending it.

 :eql:synopsis:`MULTI`
-    Specifies that there may be more than one instance of this link in an object, in other words, ``Object.link`` may resolve to a set of a size greater than one.
+    Specifies that there may be more than one instance of this property in an object, in other words, ``Object.property`` may resolve to a set of a size greater than one.

 :eql:synopsis:`SINGLE`
-    Specifies that there may be at most *one* instance of this link in an object, in other words, ``Object.link`` may resolve to a set of a size not greater than one.  ``SINGLE`` is assumed if nether ``MULTI`` nor ``SINGLE`` qualifier is specified.
+    Specifies that there may be at most *one* instance of this property in an object, in other words, ``Object.property`` may resolve to a set of a size not greater than one.  ``SINGLE`` is assumed if nether ``MULTI`` nor ``SINGLE`` qualifier is specified.

 :eql:synopsis:`EXTENDING <base> [, ...]`
-    Optional clause specifying the *parents* of the new link item.
+    Optional clause specifying the *parents* of the new property item.

-    Use of ``EXTENDING`` creates a persistent schema relationship between the new link and its parents.
+    Use of ``EXTENDING`` creates a persistent schema relationship between the new property and its parents.
 Schema modifications to the parent(s) propagate to the child.

-    If the same *property* name exists in more than one parent, or is explicitly defined in the new link and at least one parent, then the data types of the property targets must be *compatible*.
-    If there is no conflict, the link properties are merged to form a single property in the new link item.

 :eql:synopsis:`<type>`
     The type must be a valid :ref:`type expression <ref_eql_types>`